 - All users must be residents or landowners of Oliver Paipoonge.

 - Residents must have a landfill access card issued by the Municipal Office.

 - Prohibited items include liquid wastes (waste oils, flammables, paints, sewage).
-Please click here for a full listing of prohibited waste materials.

 - Burning of waste prohibited.